 \subsection{Transfer Learning for Process Adaptability}

 For the final transfer learning phase, we have selected the best-performing robust model from our primary analysis, the pure cKAN with 30,000 parameters.
-This choice simulates a realistic workflow where a model developed and validated on one process is then adapted for a new one.
+This choice simulates a realistic workflow in which a model developed and validated for one process is then adapted to a new one.
 We have applied this pre-trained model to a new, unseen lyophilization dataset for a different pharmaceutical product.
-This new process shares the same underlying structure describable by the idealized trajectory prior (Equation \ref{eq: piecewise_linear_function}) but has a different set of setpoints and an additional drying phase.
+This new process shares the same underlying structure describable by the idealized trajectory prior (Equation \ref{eq:piecewise_linear_function}) but has a different set of setpoints and an additional drying phase.
 Thus, this new dataset makes the transfer learning process a realistic generalization challenge.
-Two different transfer learning strategies are evaluated to test the model's adaptability, with the results shown in Table \ref{tab:transfer_learning}.
-The first strategy, a baseline evaluation, applies the pre-trained model directly to the new data without any retraining.
-The second, Fine-Tuning, tests the reusability of the learned features by freezing the pre-trained models and training only its final linear output layer.
-The results show that the baseline evaluation has the highest RMSE value.
-Thus, this score confirms that while the model may have learned general dynamics, direct application to a new process without adaptation is insufficient.
-In contrast, the linear probing strategy achieves a compelling improvement, demonstrating that the frozen layers of the pre-trained cKAN model act as a powerful and highly generalizable feature extractor for lyophilization dynamics.
-With minimal computational effort, the model produces robust models whose learned features can be efficiently repurposed for new manufacturing lines or products.
+We evaluated three strategies to test the model's adaptability, see Table \ref{tab:transfer_learning}.
+The first strategy, Zero-Shot Baseline, uses a pre-trained model applied directly to the new dataset without retraining.
+Then, Linear Probing freezes the entire pre-trained feature extractor and trains only the final linear output layer on the new data.
+Finally, Training From Scratch trains a randomly initialized model on the new data with the same adaptation budget.